w-okada/voice-changer/README.md

 * When starting voice conversion for the first time, it may take up to 5-7 seconds to start outputting the converted voice.

+### All versions

+* AMD CPU users may experience low performance when using index.
+The workaround is to set index to 0.

 ## How to use

 ### Running locally on Windows